GUIDE FOR COORDINATORS

 Take care not to let one audience member take over the Q&A session.
 Folks will get plenty of time to come up for a chat afterwards, should they so wish.

-After about 55 minutes, take one last question, then ask each panel member to give a brief explanation about one of their books ie: elevator pitch + who would like it.
+After about 55 minutes, take one last question, then ask each panel member to give a sixty-second explanation about one of their books ie: elevator pitch + who would like it.

 When that's done, thank the audience for coming, thank the host again and invite folks to come and meet the authors and buy a book or two.